 Unsurprisingly, Sphynx cats shed the least amount of hair.
 They aren’t actually bald, despite their look and reputation, but their coat is extremely fine and thin.
 Because of that, it doesn’t tend to tangle and clump, and the cats shed a much lower amount.

 There are plenty of short-hair cat breeds that don’t shed much, but that doesn’t always mean they’re easier to care for.
 Each breed has its own requirements and needs.
-Plus, even breeds like ragdolls that can shed more are easy enough to maintain if you’re a good owner who puts the time in to properly groom and care for your cat.
+Plus, even breeds like ragdolls that can shed more are easy enough to maintain if you’re a sound owner who puts the time in to properly groom and care for your cat.

 How do I stop my ragdoll from shedding?